CalebBartle/PSUmbrella/README.md

-Get-UmbrellaRoamingClients      # List of all roaming clients and their status Get-UmbrellaSite                # List of sites linked with Umbrella Get-UmbrellaVirtualAppliance    # List of all VA's and their status
+Get-UmbrellaRoamingClients      # List of all roaming clients and their status Get-UmbrellaSite                # List of sites linked with Umbrella Get-UmbrellaVirtualAppliance    # List of all VA's and their status Get-UmbrellaInternalDomains     # List of all Umbrella Internal Domains New-UmbrellaInternalDomain      # Add a new internal domain using Umbrella API Remove-UmbrellaInternalDomain   # Removes an existing internal domain by domain name or ID
 ```

 There is also an insane amount of data you can interact with from Umbrella which is not accessible via the provided API's.
 The below cmdlets are made possible by providing a set of log in credentials and are pretty hacky so be warned I accept no responsibility if you use these destructively.
 These will also likely break if Umbrella change how they provide xsrf tokens or their cookie set up.